carloscastellanos/teaching/Arduino/Apps/lanterns.md

 - Shine a phone flashlight quickly
 - Observe how the delta reacts

-We can see not just wherr the sensor is but where it's going.
+We can see not just where the sensor is but where it's going.

 ## Step 9: Wrap-Up and Q&A